Australia - Newcastle

 - Visit the University of Newcastle website at University of Newcastle to learn about the university.

 - For life in and around Newcastle, visit a good tourism site such as www.visitnewcastle.com.au.

 - Meet with the CSUSM Study Abroad Advisor in ELB 588 to determine if you are eligible for this program.

 - Obtain course descriptions from the Unversity of Newcastle Online Catalogue.

 - For practical planning, read over the Exchange Student Guide from the International Office.

 - Consult with a faculty advisor in your major/minor department to determine if Newcastle

-housing is first come, first served and there is no guarantee that space will be available.
+- All housing is first come, first served and there is no guarantee that space will be available.
+Apply early!

-- Complete the University of Newcastle Application and submit it to the Study Abroad Advisor in Craven 3200 along with all other application
+- Whenever possible, print out and submit your application to the Study Abroad Advisor along with all other application materials.

 - Submit additional application details to Global Education at: CSUSM General Study Abroad Application